 Policy Reference Statement: A JSON name/value pair that is used to construct an IEP Policy Reference.

-Provider: An organization or individual that produces Threat Intelligence that another organization or individual will consume.
+Provider: An organization or individual that produces Information that another organization or individual will consume.

 Architecture

 The IEP Framework is designed to be succinct, flexible and descriptive.
-It tries to help producers describe to consumers exactly what they can and can’t do with the threat intelligence that they receive.
+It tries to help producers describe to consumers exactly what they can and can’t do with the information that they receive.

 The IEP Framework is built from a series of structures that work together to convey the Providers intent.